 Chromatography for Kids

 Did you know that inks and markers are often combinations of several colored dyes?
 We can separate these combinations of colors or pigments through a process called chromatography.
-Here's how to get started:
+Grab your materials and let the colorful scientific splendor begin!

 What You Need: